MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/map/index.md

 ---
 title: "Map | Microsoft Docs"
-description: Describes the Map, which is the primary control in the Bing Maps V8 Map control interface, and provides examples and related topics. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: The overview page for the Map section contains links to examples and code references including the Map Class and the MapOptions and ViewOptions Objects. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""